manishkr1754/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to Demo GitHub Page Creation by Manish Kumar
 ---

+# India is great
+## India lives in the heart of Indians.